-The condition usually has no symptoms (asymptomatic).
-When symptoms do occur, they are often related to complications, such as kidney problems.
+In the beginning, the condition usually has no symptoms (asymptomatic).
+When symptoms do occur, they can include:

-- Back, middle of the body, and loin pain (related to kidney stones)
+- Back, middle of the body, and low back pain in the kidney area (related to kidney stones)

 - Excessive urination